 The Strambotic Trilogy: Visual Manifesto.

-I wanted to carry out an unprecedented project: to introduce strambotism to the world through a grand exhibition.
-Announce it.
-A proclaimed birth alongside another birth: that of strambotism along with that of Venus.
+I wanted to introduce Estrambotism to the world with a major exhibition.
+Make it known.
+A birth announced through another birth: the birth of Estrambotism alongside that of Venus.
 A trilogy of colossal paintings.
-The first and most prominent, the icon, would be based on one of the works of the painters who fascinated me as a child: Botticelli.
+The first and most iconic would be inspired by one of the painters who fascinated me as a child—Botticelli.

-“The Birth of Venus,” a static, rigid composition with exquisite drawing.
+“The Birth of Venus”—a static, rigid composition with exquisite drawing.
 Soft colors and mythological beings.
-A work that deeply impacted me.
-From the moment my grandmother, Miss Negre, deposited her teacher’s salary into the bank and, as a gift, received a book.
-Money for modest reproduction books, a cheap edition.
-A bank edition.
+A piece that struck me deeply.
+From the moment my grandmother, Miss Negra, would deposit her teacher’s paycheck at the bank and receive a book as a gift.
+Money exchanged for books with modest reproductions, from cheap print editions.
+Bank-issued editions.

-I needed a white paper and a few pencils.
-No… many pencils and many erasers.
+I needed a blank sheet of paper and a few pencils.
+No—lots of pencils and lots of erasers.

 Quim Hereu